chriszc97/Pokemon-Review/README.md

 # Pokemon review
-# Date: 12/16/2021 #
+# Date: 12/23/2021 #
 ### By: Chris Zeas
 ##### [Github |](https://github.com/chriszc97) [Linkedin | ](https://www.linkedin.com/in/christopher-zeas-8929691b1/) [ Website |]() [ Facebook]()
 ***
 ### ***Description***
-The pokedex app allows users to see the first 151 pokemon of the kato region, Users can also interact with the app to add there own pokemon. (fake or real).
-They would be displayed in a different component.
+The pokemon review appallows users to view different pokemon games.
+Users can interact with it by clicking on any game, when clicked the app takes you that games review page.
+In this page the game selected wil render its image and details, users can also add a review, update a review and even delete a review.
+The app has two more components where the user can add a game and view the different pokemon regions.
 ### ***Technologies Used***
 * CSS Grid
 * Event listeners